Health in Sweden: Health of specific groups in society

 In self-assessments of health, young women indicate a higher level of stress and mild mental health issues compared to other age groups and compared to men.
 Women without upper secondary education have shown a slightly negative trend in life expectancy from 2006 to 2020.

 The COVID-19 pandemic resulted in a decrease in life expectancy of 0.7 years in 2020 compared to 2019, with COVID-19 being the third most common cause of death in Sweden.
 Older persons, men, and persons born outside of Europe were some of the groups that were overrepresented among COVID-19 cases resulting in serious disease and death in Sweden.

+Health of immigrants

 International comparison

 A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by The Lancet in September 2018.
 Sweden had the fifteenth highest level of expected human capital with 24 health, education, and learning-adjusted expected years lived between age 20 and 64 years.